- Charles Burrows, '21

 Since its founding in 1998, PIFP has raised over $800,000 through a variety of creative fundraising endeavors and awarded over 170 summer fellowships (each now valued at $4,500).
 In addition, 2015 marked the tenth consecutive year that PIFP provided $12,000 to fund its Loan Repayment Assistance Program (LRAP).
 LRAP provides a $12,000 award, paid over three years, to a recent graduate committed to working for a public interest organization or governmental agency.

 The highlight of PIFP’s fundraising efforts is its annual spring auction, which in recent years has featured 250 to 300 silent and live auction items donated by individuals and businesses throughout Greater Philadelphia and across the country.
-PIFP’s 22nd Annual Public Interest Auction will take place on Saturday, February 23, 2019 at Villanova Law School.
+PIFP’s 22nd Annual Public Interest Auction took place on Saturday, February 23, 2019 at Villanova Law School.

 Please join PIFP in helping public interest organizations to deliver volunteer legal services to those in need.
 Click on the links above to learn more, and thank you for your support of public interest!